Ozark Highlands AVA: Name

 The name "Ozark Highlands" has been used synonymously with "Ozark Mountains" to refer to the entire Ozark region, encompassing most of southern Missouri and northern Arkansas.
 Examples of this usage can be seen in The Geography of the Ozark Highland of Missouri by Carl O. Sauer (1920) and Early History of the Northern Ozarks by Gerard Schultz, M.A.(1937).
 These works became the definitive source on the complex topography of the Ozark Region.
-It is important to note the rationale for Sauer"s selection of "Ozark Highlands" as an appellation:The term “mountains" is the oldest, and is most employed in the very rugged Arkansas portion, where the name Ozark" also originated.
+This is the rationale for Sauer"s selection of "Ozark Highlands" as an appellation:

+The term “mountains" is the oldest, and is most employed in the very rugged Arkansas portion, where the name Ozark" also originated.
 It is not appropriate to the Missouri part of the Ozarks, has never been in common use there, and is resented by the inhabitants.
 The term "plateau" properly describes only the western third and is so limited in local usage.
 For the remainder of the area it is correct only in a technical physiographic sense, and misleading otherwise.
 For certain large but discontinuous tracts the name "hills" is appropriately used.
 "Dome" and "uplift" are geologic, not geographic expressions.
 The name best suited, because not too specific is "highland."
 It is applicable to the mountain plateau and hill sections, as well as to the gently sloping boarder areas.

 The Ozark Highland has three distinguishing characteristics of surface: (1) elevation generally higher than that of the surrounding regions; (2) greater relief; and (3) general accordance of summit levels.

 Following Sauer, in 1937, Gerard Schultz, M.A., in his Early History of the Northern Ozark frequently and regularly used the term "Ozark Highlands" in discussing the geography of the northern Ozarks.
 More recently, this common designation specifically referred to that portion of the northern Ozarks lying in the Missouri border and clearly labeled as such in a recently published scholarly map.